Best Racing Wheels for PS4 & PS5 Android Central 2021

 Thrustmaster doesn't just cater to the super-serious sim racers out there.
 The company has a whole range of different wheels, and the T150 is particularly useful for those making their first steps onto the virtual tarmac or those looking for a good wheel on a tight budget.

 The T150 is a comfortable wheel to use.
-It's also a high-quality product designed to appeal to the newer sim-racers or those on a tighter budget.
-Neither of those things means you should miss out on features, and with nice force feedback too, it's genuinely an excellent budget wheel.
+It's also a high-quality product designed to appeal to the newer sim-racers.
+Neither of those things means you should miss out on features, and with nice force feedback, too, it's genuinely an excellent mid-range wheel.

 - 1080-degree rotation